PROGRAM\/ Select the dates below for full details \/

 - Sadina Montani, Past-President, D.C.
 Bar

-- Leah Kosokowsky, Chief Executive Officer at The Law Society of Manitoba
+- Leah Kosokowsky, Chief Executive Officer, The Law Society of Manitoba

-- Edward Mapara, Executive Secretary at Law Society of Zimbabwe
+- Edward Mapara, Executive Secretary, Law Society of Zimbabwe

-- Ian MacDougall, President of the LexisNexis Rule of Law Foundation and Member, Leadership Council of the World Justice Project
+- Ian MacDougall, President, LexisNexis Rule of Law Foundation and Member, Leadership Council of the World Justice Project

 12:30 - 13:15